 - Poke a hole in the middle of each dough ball and carefully enlarge the hole to be as big as you want it to be.
 Keep in mind that it will close a bit as the dough puffs up during baking, so make it a little bit bigger than what you want the end result to look like.
 After shaping all the bagels, cover them with a kitchen towel and leave to rise at room temperature for about an hour.

 - Start preheating the oven to 430F/220C.
 Boil 6 cups of water and add it to a medium pot.
-Add 1 1/2 tbsp of baking soda to the water and bring it to a boil on the stove.
+Add 1 ½ tablespoon of baking soda to the water and bring it to a boil on the stove.
 Then, place as many bagels as can fit into the pot comfortably.
 Boil them for 30 seconds on each side, then remove them from the pot using a spider skimmer.
 Place them on a kitchen towel until you boil the rest of the bagels.

 - After all the bagels have been boiled, dip each one of them into the toppings of your choice.
 I used a mix of sesame and poppy seeds.
 Place each bagel onto the baking tray lined with parchment paper.
 When the oven has preheated, place the bagels into it and bake for 30 minutes.
 Let the bagels cool before slicing them.
 Enjoy!